Icy Demons: Influences and style

-Demons can be seen as a continuation of the Canterbury Scene which involved acts like Soft Machine and Robert Wyatt.
-They do however move forward into new ground by mixing this Canterbury style with a noticeable Krautrock influence, especially that of Can.
+Demons can be seen as a continuation of the Canterbury scene, which involved acts like Soft Machine and Robert Wyatt.
+They do, however, move into new ground by mixing this Canterbury style with a noticeable Krautrock influence, especially that of Can.
 Some melodic lines and rhythmic patterns are strongly reminiscent of Frank Zappa's compositions.
-Other similar acts include Aksak Maboul, Pit er Pat, Pop-off Tuesday, Lightning Bolt, and Cheer Accident.
+Other similar acts include Aksak Maboul, Pit er Pat, Pop-off Tuesday, Lightning Bolt, and Cheer-Accident.